Continuum of Need (threshold document)

-Universal - Level 1: The needs of children are met by universal services such as schools, healthcare services, leisure and community services which are readily accessible to all, as well as the love, care and protection from parents and carers
+Universal: The needs of children are met by universal services such as schools, healthcare services, leisure and community services which are readily accessible to all, as well as the love, care and protection from parents and carers.

-Specialist - Level 4: Children with acute needs requiring statutory, high level intervention.
-This could be due to safeguarding issues including child protection concerns where there is actual or likely significant harm.
+Children’s Social Care: Children with acute needs requiring statutory social work level intervention.
+This could be due to increasing risk or where there is actual or likely significant harm.
 This will require Social Care to undertake a S17 Children in Need assessment or S47 enquiries.

 Early Help Assessment

 Oldham's Early Help Service works with children, young people, their families and adult only households.
 The service takes a person, family-centred approach and provides help at the earliest possible opportunity.

 The Early Help assessment framework is Oldham's approach to conducting an assessment of the needs of a child or young person and deciding how those needs should be met.

 Early Help is a consent driven service and as such the service requires consent at the point a referral is made.
 If you are considering making a referral to the service, or would like to make a self-referral, and would like more information please contact the Early Help team on 0161 770 7777, (option 1)